Benny Brunner: Early life

 Born in Romania, Benny Brunner immigrated to Israel at age five.
 According to Guernica Magazine, Brunner's early memories include political shouting matches between his father and uncle.
 He was raised by socialist parents who supported David Ben-Gurion, the first Prime Minister of Israel.
 While in Beer Sheva, he was a Labour supporter.
 The San Francisco Jewish Film Festival has stated that Brunner's mother, Clara, wanted him to study law, but he was 'too smart for his own good', and thought that being a filmmaker would be lucrative and provide him an opportunity to travel.
 Brunner studied film at Tel Aviv University at the Ramat Aviv campus in the Katz Faculty of the Arts' Department of Film and Television.
-Brunner served in the Israeli Defense Forces and is a veteran of the Yom Kippur War, during which he began to view the Israeli narrative he had learned in school as "legends of nation building."
+Brunner served in the Israel Defense Forces and is a veteran of the Yom Kippur War, during which he began to view the Israeli narrative he had learned in school as "legends of nation building."
 The change in his view of Zionism was at first difficult for his family to accept.